argoproj-archive/docs/content/yaml/argo_tutorial_7_deploy_microservices_sockshop_app.md

 ### Create your YAML files

-1. Create an .argo folder under your repository.
+1. Create an `.argo` folder under your repository.
 2. Copy `sock-shop-with-rds.yaml` from [https://github.com/argoproj/microservices-demo](https://github.com/argoproj/microservices-demo) to your repo's `.argo` folder.
-Customize it with your deployment and container specs
+Customize it with your deployment and container specs.
 3. Create volumes through YAML or using the Argo Web UI.
 4. (Optional) If you want Sock shop to show up in your Catalog, copy the `microservices-project.yaml` from [https://github.com/argoproj/microservices-demo](https://github.com/argoproj/microservices-demo) to your repo's `.argo` folder.
 This YAML file defines how the app shows up in your Catalog menu.
 You can see and run all your YAML-based workflows from **Templates** menu in the Argo Web UI.
 4. Integrate your repo with Argo.
 In Argo Web UI, select **Administration** > **Integrations** > **SCM**.
 Once integrated, the Argo Web UI displays your source code commits in the **Timeline** menu item.